Cervical artificial disc replacement complications

 What makes someone consider a cervical artificial disc replacement surgery?

 For many people, it is the new onset of heightened and more constant pain that makes them consider cervical disc replacement.
 Pain may move into the upper back, the shoulders, down the arms.
 Even then these people may choose the route of physical therapy and other non-surgical measures until they are convinced these treatments will not help them.
 Eventually, they may consent to surgery.
 In some cases, three surgical options can be offered.
 A fusion surgery, a disc replacement surgery, or the hybrid fusion plus disc replacement.

-Artificial Disc Replacement – Minimally Invasive Surgery – Who is it best for?
+Artificial Disc Replacement – Who is it best for?
 Who is not a candidate?

 In a cervical artificial disc replacement surgery, the herniated or damaged disc between the vertebrae is removed.
 As opposed to a fusion surgery where bone and graft are inserted into the void created by the disc removal and then the vertebrae of the cervical spine are held together with rods and screws, the artificial disc replacement surgery inserts a ball and socket joint apparatus.
 The idea is that this ball and joint can do the job of a natural disc by maintaining disc height and preventing the vertebrae from rubbing against each other, reduce compression on the nerves, and maintain mobility in the cervical spine and a proper range of motion.

-As a minimally invasive procedure, surgeons hope that they can complete the procedure within 2 hours, have the patient go home the next day, and have them return to a normal lifestyle within 2 months.
+As a lesser procedure to bone graft, surgeons hope that they can complete the procedure within 2 hours, have the patient go home the next day, and have them return to a normal lifestyle within 2 months.

 The benefits over spinal fusion in discussions between surgeons is

 - Patients can move right away and do not need to wear a neck brace

 - Better long-term relief than cervical spinal fusion